Warmblood: Breeding policies

-Open studbook policies separate most warmbloods from true "breeds" such as Thoroughbreds, Arabians, Percherons, and Morgans which have a closed stud book and require two purebred parents.
+Open studbook policies are different from "true breed" studbooks—such as those for Thoroughbreds, Arabians, Percherons, and Morgans—which have closed stud books and require two purebred parents to register an offspring.
 Instead, most warmblood registries accept breeding stock from other similar populations to continuously improve their own, and do not consider their own horses to be a discrete "breed".
 The Trakehner is an exception, as although some other breeds are used within the breeding population, this horse is considered a true breed.
 The Hanoverian, Holsteiner, and Selle Français studbooks are also considered slightly less open than others.
-Most warmblood registries recognize breeding stock from any other registry that is a member of the World Breeding Federation for Sport Horses which is affiliated with the IOC-recognized International Federation for Equestrian Sports.
+Most warmblood registries recognize breeding stock from any other registry that is a member of the World Breeding Federation for Sport Horses which is affiliated with the Olympics-recognized International Federation for Equestrian Sports.

 A defining characteristic of a warmblood registry is studbook selection, though even some purebred breeds in Europe use this practice.
-Studbook selection is the use of external evaluation – critiquing conformation and movement – of potential breeding stock to cull unsuitable breeding horses and direct the evolution towards a particular goal.
+Studbook selection is the use of external evaluation to critique conformation and movement of potential breeding stock to cull unsuitable breeding horses and direct the evolution towards a particular goal.
 Today, studbook selection usually entails a performance proof in addition to external evaluation, particularly for stallions.

 Standards of conformation and movement are not designed to perpetuate a particular ancestral type, but rather to meet a particular need.
 This concept is illustrated by the history of the Oldenburg horse through the past 150 years: in the late 19th century, the standard called for a heavy but elegant, high-stepping carriage horse, in the early 20th century for a heavier, stronger, economical farm and artillery horse, and since 1950 for a modern sport horse.

 The most critical characteristic of a warmblood registry is that its breeding goal (or "breeding aim") is to breed sport horses.
 Each registry has a slightly different focus, but most breed primarily for show jumping and dressage.
 Many include combined driving and eventing as well.
 The breeding aim is reflective of the needs of the market.
 In eras and regions which called for cavalry mounts, warmbloods were bred to fit that need; when and where horses for light to moderate agricultural work were needed, warmbloods have also filled those roles.
 The purposeful evolution of the standard breeding aim is another characteristic of the warmbloods.

 Warmbloods have become popular since the end of World War II when mechanization made agricultural horses obsolete, and recreational riding became more widespread in the western world.
 The ancestral warmblood types are referred to as the heavy warmbloods and are preserved through special organizations.
 The heavy warmbloods have found their niche as family horses and in combined driving.